 Great news: I’m going to be your Camp Counselor again!
-You loved Ab Camp, and now FemFusion Booty Glute Camp is coming your way.
-With our generally sedentary lifestyles and the challenges of age and time, we need Booty Glute Camp now more than ever… Can I get a “heck yeah?”
+You loved Ab Camp, and now there’s FemFusion Booty Glute Camp to add to your TOTAL CORE FITNESS arsenal.
+With our generally sedentary lifestyles and the challenges of age and time, we need Booty Glute Camp now more than ever before… Can I get a “heck yeah?”
 Read on for more information about this well rounded (pun intended) program, who it’s for, who it’s NOT for, and how to get started!

 Who will LOVE Booty Glute Camp: